3 reasons to add a rescue plan to your fall protection

 38% of all fatalities on construction sites are due to falls.

-Fall protection plans are strategies that companies put into place to ensure safety in hazardous work environments.
-They outline the areas of concern and the proper safety equipment and materials needed to perform the job.
+In addition to meeting OSHA guidelines, fall protection plans are strategies that companies put into place to ensure safety in hazardous work environments.
+Smaller organizations may not have safety supervisors or ability to hire a safety consultant, [Top 5 Positions in Industrial Safety Jobs] but fall protection plans outline the areas of concern and the proper safety equipment and materials needed to perform the job.
 On top of the plan, all employees who work on these sites that pose certain risks have to be trained in and fully understand the correct way to fulfill their duties while maintaining all safety standards.

 For those jobs that take place at 10 feet or higher, however, you must include a rescue plan as part of your fall protection.
 While no one wants an injury to happen when on the job (which is why companies have fall protection strategies), they do happen.
 And the actual fall is only half of it.
 How you implement the rescue is the second, and even more critical, step.

 Though the equipment, as well as other aspects of your plan, will differ depending on your worksite and present dangers, most fall protection plans include the following details:

 - Name of the specific work site for which the plan is being constructed, along with the activities and tasks that occur there, and other information specific to the site.